 What to improve?
 Business-Focused Metrics!

 The metrics you report need to focus on the business or industry.
 What does that mean?
 They need to have an angle that can support understanding the context of the business/industry and the trajectory it’s going at.

 Examples of SEO Metrics for Boards & Investors

 Let’s look at a few examples of metrics that might make sense to show to a board or investors.
 Remember, what they care about is understanding your category and its opportunity for growth (of your business) there.

 - Search Volume: Some of these metrics could, for example, be very simple.
 Certain keywords and your average position could sometimes be enough.
 If you’re in the

 - Keyword Gap Analysis: In the past, I have already blogged about how to approach this.
 You can find it here.
-Keyword Gap analysis can tell you if competitor X that you’re competing against in niche Y is delivering many more clicks & impressions on keywords that you’re not ranking for yet: opportunity.
-Knowing what this opportunity is and being able to go after it is in my opinion, just as important as already ranking well for stuff.
+Keyword Gap analysis can tell you if competitor X you’re competing against in niche Y is delivering many more clicks & impressions on keywords that you’re not ranking for yet: opportunity.
+Knowing what this opportunity is and being able to go after it is, in my opinion, just as important as already ranking well for stuff.

-- Brand Traffic %: It does need to be clear how much you’ve invested in brand-related efforts during this time period!
+- Brand Traffic %: It does need to be clear how much you’ve invested in brand-related efforts during this period!
 If you don’t, it skews the view, and people want to know what has moved the needle as it creates a playbook that can determine where to invest more.

 What are your thoughts on this topic?
 How would you extend reporting to make it relevant for the board and investors?
 Feel free to ping me @MartijnSch